BM1042 - Anatomy and Physiology for Physiotherapy 2

 and the correlation to practice.

-- To identify and describe the structure (anatomy) and function (physiology) of the
+- to identify and describe in detail the structure (anatomy) and function (physiology)

-cardiovascular, respiratory, digestive, urinary, reproductive and endocrine systems;
+of the cardiovascular, respiratory, digestive, urinary, reproductive and endocrine

-- To critically apply anatomical and physiological knowledge to a human bioscience discipline.
+- to critically apply anatomical and physiological knowledge to physiotherapy practice.

 |BM1032 BM1052 BM1062 BM1072 MH1061 MH1062